 Rates:

+My design services, like everything else I do, are delivered on a sliding scale basis, which I determine according to the gross income of an organization and the identity of the C-Suite.
 If dollars are tight, I am all about the barter system, so if you believe you have goods or services I may need, please let me know what you have to offer.
-I occasionally offer pro bono services to organizations that are Black-led, Indigenous-led, gender-variant-led, or disabled-led, depending on my availability.
+I occasionally offer pro bono services to organizations that are BIPOC-led, gender-variant-led, or disabled-led, depending on my availability.
 If you can’t afford to pay, please ask if I have capacity.

 Suggested rate chart: